Unemployment rate drops to 16.7% in July

 They indicate that as many as 386,935 people were unemployed last month.

-The total includes those claiming the Government’s temporary Pandemic Unemployment Payment (PUP but it it hoped that many of these people will return to work once the economic restrictions to curb the virus are fully lifted.
+The total includes those claiming the Government’s temporary Pandemic Unemployment Payment (PUP) but it is hoped that many of these people will return to work once the economic restrictions to curb the virus are fully lifted.

 The total, however, does not include the 390,000 employees on the Government’s Wage Subsidy Scheme, who are having their wages subsidised by the State.